bigbiolab/onboarding/lab-guidelines/README.md

 Repositories may contain **failed projects** (e.g., proof-of-concepts that didn’t succeed).
 Keeping track of these failures helps us **avoid repeating mistakes** and fosters transparency in research.

 ## Non-Code Versioning
 Non-code documents should be stored in a version-controlled environment.
-CHIRAL Bangladesh members should use **Google Drive or OneDrive** to maintain version history.
+BigBio Lab Bangladesh members should use **Google Drive or OneDrive** to maintain version history.

 ## Data Management
 - **Publicly available data**: Scripts used to download and process these data should be preserved and version-controlled.